 Children play on playground equipment.
 Some have alleged that the Muslim Brotherhood has women and children in the camp to act as human shields.

-Most the other stops on the tour were innocuous, even a little goofy.
-Mohamed took me to one man who was raising chickens and ducks in the camp and who’s made a display saying even his birds are against the coup.
-The Egyptians surrounding the stand found this hilarious, but the humour was lost on me.
+Most of the other stops on the tour were innocuous, even a little goofy.
+Mohamed took me to one man who was raising chickens and ducks in the camp.
+He made a display saying even his birds are against the coup.
+The Egyptians surrounding the stand found this hilarious, but the humor was lost on me.

 My visit coincided with the final day of Ramadan fasting, and I was invited to attend the evening’s iftar meal.
 I gorged on chicken and goat along with the Rabaa Tour volunteers and their friends and families.
 Many of them live and study in Ireland and England, and it was a friendly, young, intellectual crowd.
 They came across as concerned citizens who were appalled that the democracy they were promised in 2011 and the government they voted for in 2012 were both swept away in a military coup.
 If these were the terrorist torture mercenaries the government made them out to be, instigators so dangerous that they needed to be dealt with using the maximum amount of force available, they were hiding their true identities really well.
 I hope they are safe now.

-Mat Wolf is a Cairo-based freelance journalist who focuses on themes of culture, conflict, religion and politics.
+Mat Wolf is an Cairo-based freelance journalist who focuses on themes of culture, conflict, religion, and politics.
 He hails from the American Pacific Northwest.